Frequently Asked Questions

 Below is a selection of the most frequently asked questions about our online diploma.
 If you still can’t find an answer to your questions, get in touch with one of our Sano experts and we’ll get back to you as soon as possible.

 Each module involves completing the reading material provided, watching an animation to help consolidate your knowledge and completing an exam and assignment.
 The beauty of this course is that there are no time restrictions.
 You can complete it in your own time.
 Take your time reading the course material, or devour it all in one go.
 The same goes for the exams.
 They are open book and allow you to complete them in your own time.

 I’m interested in the course but would like to see what is involved before signing up

-Our Diploma of Culinary Medicine is made up of 7 main subject areas.
+Our Diploma in Applied Nutrition is made up of 7 main subject areas.
 Each module contains reading material which focuses on two main areas.
 The theory section covers anatomy and physiology, pathophysiology, and how nutrition fits into the picture.
 The second component of each of the modules involves how to apply the theory to menu development and recipe creation.
 The assessment aspect of the course involves completing a multiple choice exam and an assignment for each module.

 The course in 100% online, and can be completed in your own time.
 Have a look at the video on our home page for a closer look at the course.
 You can also sign up to our monthly newsletter to get a better insight.

 I’m interested in the course however I would like to try some of the modules before committing to the whole course.
 Is this possible?

 Yes, we understand that purchasing the course all in one go may not be for everyone.
 For those that want to try it out, or indeed for those that wish to spread the payments, there is an option.
 We have divided the course into 4 parts, composed of 2 modules per part (the last part features one module and the final assignment) Each part can be purchased individually.
 Please visit our Get Started page to view the available courses and costs.
 You can of course choose to purchase the full course in one go from this page too.